Naozumi520/mbp-16-bootcamp-speaker-mod/README.md

 # MBP16-BOOTCAMP-SPEAKERMOD 2.0

+**!!!!
+Do not download from source, but from the release instead !!!!**
 This is an Equalizer APO configuration designed to fix the lack of tuning of the MacBook Pro 16 inch (2019) speaker when using Bootcamp.

 ## Notice